M1nha5/PROJ-SOEN341_Project_F25/Sprint 3/System Architecture Explanation.md

-System Architecture Explanation – Campus Events & Ticketing System
+System Architecture Explanation – Campus Events & Ticketing System Overview

-This document explains the architecture represented in the provided diagram.
-The system follows a three-tier web architecture with clearly separated concerns, enabling scalability, security, and maintainability.
+This document explains the high-level architecture of the Campus Events & Ticketing System.
+The system uses a layered architecture with Frontend, API Layer, Business Logic, Database, and External Services, all communicating through a REST API.

-1. Presentation Tier – Client (React SPAs)
+1. Presentation Tier – Web Client (React SPAs)

-The system provides three dedicated Single Page Applications (SPAs), each built with React:
+The system provides three React Single-Page Applications (SPAs) — one for each user role:

-1. Student SPA
+Student SPA

 Event discovery & search